How to calculate the memory usage of Java objects

 You may have expected a boolean to take up a single bit, or an eighth of a byte,

 especially if an object had 8 boolean fields.
-In practice, Hotspot (and, I believe,
+In practice, for efficiency, the JVM will

 Object overhead for "housekeeping" information

 Instances of an object on the Java heap don't just take up memory for their actual fields.

 Inevitably, they also require some "housekeeping" information, such as recording an object's

 class, ID and status flags such as whether the object is currently reachable, currently